THE GREAT COMMISSION

 When we turn to the twelfth chapter of First Corinthians, which is the major discussion of gifts and ministries, we find an emphasis on the sovereign action of the Holy Spirit in assigning ministry, and on variety.

-Now there are diversities of gifts, but the same Spirit.
-And there are differences of administrations, but the same Lord.
-And there are diversities of operations, but it is the same God which worketh all in all.
+And there are diversities of activities, but it is the same God who works all in all.
 (I Corinthians 12:4-6)

 Notice in the following passage the emphasis on the sovereignty of the Spirit: